dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/intro.md

 If you want to add EF Core support to a new project that you create without the **Individual User Accounts** option, install the following NuGet packages:

-* The package for the database provider that you want to target.
+* The database provider that you want to target.
 For SQL Server, the package is [Microsoft.EntityFrameworkCore.SqlServer](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer/).
 For a list of available providers see [Database Providers](https://docs.microsoft.com/ef/core/providers/).

-* The package for running EF command-line tools in **Package Manager Console**:[Microsoft.EntityFrameworkCore.Tools](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools).
+* The EF tools for **Package Manager Console**:[Microsoft.EntityFrameworkCore.Tools](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools).

-* The package for running EF command-line tools at a command prompt: [Microsoft.EntityFrameworkCore.Tools.DotNet](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools.DotNet).
+* The EF command-line tools: [Microsoft.EntityFrameworkCore.Tools.DotNet](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools.DotNet).

   This package is installed by adding it to the `DotNetCliToolReference` collection in the *.csproj* file, as shown.
+(The version numbers shown were current when the tutorial was written.)

   [!code-xml[](intro/samples/cu/ContosoUniversity.csproj?range=30-34&highlight=2)]

- (You can edit the *.csproj* file by right-clicking the project name in **Solution Explorer** and selecting **Edit ContosoUniversity.csproj** from the context menu.)
+ (You can edit the *.csproj* file by right-clicking the project name in **Solution Explorer** and selecting **Edit ContosoUniversity.csproj**.)

 All of these packages are already installed in the project you created.